Ipstenu/dreamobjects/readme.txt

 Well now that we've gotten the sales-pitch out of the way, DreamObjects Connections will plugin your WordPress site into DreamObjects, tapping into the amazing power of automated backups!

-<em>Please do not open DreamHost Support Tickets for this plugin.</em> Honestly, the support techs are fantastic, but they can't debug this yet, so they'll just send you here anyway.
+<em>Please <strong>do not</strong> open DreamHost Support Tickets for this plugin.</em> Honestly, the support techs are fantastic, but they can't debug this yet, so they'll just send you here anyway.
 Post in the <a href="http://wordpress.org/support/plugin/dreamobjects">support forum here</a>, and I'll get to you ASAP.

 = Backup Features =
 * Automatically backs up your site (DB and files) to your DreamObjects cloud on a daily, weekly, or monthly schedule.
-* Retains 15, 30, 60, or 90 backups at any given time (so as not to charge you the moon when you have a large site).
+* Retains a limitable number of backups at any given time (so as not to charge you the moon when you have a large site).
 * Provides <a href="https://github.com/wp-cli/wp-cli#what-is-wp-cli">wp-cli</a> hooks to do the same

 = To Do =
-* Better failure on large sites
 * Offer syncing backup as an alternative (see <a href="http://blogs.aws.amazon.com/php/post/Tx2W9JAA7RXVOXA/Syncing-Data-with-Amazon-S3">Syncing Data with Amazon S3</a>
 * Option to email results (if logging, email log?
 Have to split up by attempt for that)

+= Credit =

+Version 3.5 and up would not have been possible without the work Brad Touesnard did with <a href="https://wordpress.org/plugins/amazon-web-services/">Amazon Web Services</a>.
+His incororation of the AWS SDK v 2.x was the cornerstone to this plugin working better.

 == Installation ==